Rethinking BC’s lower carbon future

-When we built Tilbury in 1971, not only was it the first liquefied natural gas (LNG) plant in western Canada, but its operations set in motion numerous first-in-the-world milestones for our company.
-And for nearly 50 years, it’s provided natural gas to our customers on the coldest days of the years.
+When we built Tilbury in 1971, not only was it amongst the first liquefied natural gas (LNG) plants in western Canada, but its operations set in motion numerous first-in-the-world milestones for our company.
+And for 50 years, it’s provided natural gas to our customers on the coldest days of the years.

 In 1989, we launched PowerSense, a program offering cost and energy savings initiatives for our electricity customers.

 In 2002, we began serving 75,000 additional natural gas customers on the Sunshine Coast and Vancouver Island, plus 2,000 piped propane customers in Whistler.

 Whistler gets natural gas